 For California Courts Traffic Online Forms Click Here.

-The Superior Court has initiated a limited, pre-set arraignment calendar and traffic counter services on the second Tuesday of the month at the King City Division of the Superior Court located at 250 Franciscan Way, King City, CA. If you would like take care of a traffic matter that you have received a courtesy notice on, and your due date has not passed, you may appear in King City on the second Tuesday of the month, or if you wish to appear in court for arraignment you may be eligible to have your case set on this calendar.For more information click Here
+The Superior Court has a limited, pre-set arraignment calendar and traffic counter services on the second Tuesday of the month at the King City Division of the Superior Court located at 250 Franciscan Way, King City, CA. If you would like to take care of a traffic matter, that you have received a courtesy notice on and your due date has not passed, you may appear in King City on the second Tuesday of the month to resolve your case.
+If you would like to appear in court for arraignment you may be eligible to have your case set on calendar in the King City Courthouse.
+Please contact the Marina Traffic Court at (831) 883-5300 to have your case set on this calendar.For more information click Here

 The Superior Court of California, County of Monterey, Marina Division, offers Night Court as a service and convenience to the public for traffic and minor offense arraignment hearings on the last Monday of every month, excluding holidays.
 You must contact a clerk to request your matter be placed on the Night Court calendar.
 You will need to check in with the Bailiff by 5:15 p.m. as the Court session begins promptly at 5:30 p.m.
 Click here for Court locations.

 Pursuant to vehicle code section 42006 , and in addition to the penalty assessment, one dollar ($1) is collected for a violation of any section of the vehicle code or any local ordinance adopted pursuant to the vehicle code.
 This assessment is used to fund night court operations.
 Violations related to parking are not included.Click Here for the 2021 Night Court Schedule Click Here for the 2022 Night Court Schedule